 Some concerns you might have about GPs:

-It can be hard when you feel someone is not listening to what you have to say.
+It’s difficult when you feel someone is not listening to you.
 When you feel a GP isn’t listening, it might be that he/she does not have good communication skills.
 Like anyone, some GPs are better at talking and listening than others.

-If you think your GP is being judgmental then it may be a good idea to let them know.
+If you think your GP is being judgmental, let them know.
 If you aren’t comfortable with them, try another GP.

-- That you’ll be too embarrassed to be honest about your lifestyle.
+- Concern: You’ll be too embarrassed to be honest about your lifestyle

-- That the GP will want my family to be involved…
+- Concern: The GP will want my family to be involved…

 Remember the stuff on confidentiality.
-Your GP can only tell your parents and family what you give them permission to tell (unless of course it’s a serious safety issue or you’re under 16).
+Your GP can only tell your parents and family what you give them permission to tell (unless of course it’s a serious safety issue or you’re under 16 years-old).